Upgrading Cassandra to 2.2

 Genesys Interaction Recording (GIR) supports Cassandra versions 2.2 and 1.2.
 If you are using Cassandra 1.2, you can maintain this version or upgrade to Cassandra 2.2.

 Directly upgrading from 1.2 to 2.2 is not supported, therefore you need to upgrade your Cassandra versions in several steps.
 For example 1.2 > 2.0 > 2.1 > 2.2.
-For more information about upgrading Cassandra, see the Datastax documentation.
+For more information about upgrading Cassandra, see the Upgrading Apache Cassandra section in Cassandra Upgrade Guide.

 To minimize the risk of losing screen recordings, upgrade Cassandra during off-hours.
 During the migration, GIR still operates with voice recording capabilities.
 After the Cassandra cluster is back in service, you can process the metadata information for voice recordings that was saved during the migration by initiating the recovery procedure of the Recording Processor Script—as described in step 5 below.